From in-store to in-app to online, regardless of where your customers shop with your brand, they expect a connected, personalized experience.

 1. Create email campaigns triggered by key cross-channel events

-Your customers can smell batch-and-blast emails a mile off, and with the increasing uptake of personalization in the market, generic emails are no longer going to cut it.
+Your customers can smell batch-and-blast emails a mile off, and with the increasing uptake of personalization engines in the market, generic emails are no longer going to cut it.

 This gives you a golden opportunity to set your brand apart from your competition.